You Earned a Ticket!

 Inexperienced teachers earn lower wages than experienced ones, so a school with many inexperienced teachers has low average staff costs.

 In California, the only place to find information about actual staff costs at the school site level is on a report known as the School Accountability Report Card (SARC).
-It's a dense document full of useful information for those intrepid few who actually read it.
+It's a dense document full of useful information for those intrepid few who actually find it and read it.
 Until the passage of the Federal ESSA law at the end of the Obama Administration, there was almost no way to get this information — it was a completely hidden area of inequity in school systems.
 (This issue is explained in greater depth in Ed100 Lesson 8.7.)
+Because SARC reports are not systematically collected or compared, there is little accountability for their quality.

 How often are teachers absent?

-Teachers miss work an average of about 9 days per school year, but this rate varies significantly among districts.
+Teachers miss work an average of about 9 days per school year, but the rate varies significantly among districts and data are not easy to find.
 The treatment of teacher absences can become part of the culture of a district.
 Teacher absences can involve training days, conferences, sick leave, personal days, and absences for other reasons.

-Some teacher contracts unintentionally encourage teacher absences with "use 'em or lose 'em" clauses.
+Some teacher contracts unintentionally encourage teacher absences with "use 'em or lose 'em" clauses that blur the use of vacation days and sick leave.
 The cost of covering for a teacher's absences is a hidden area of compensation.
 A major study of teacher attendance in 2012 estimated the cost at about $1,800 per teacher per year (about $2,200 in 2022 dollars), again with big variances.

 Teacher absences add up.
 Over the course of a K-12 education, an average student will cumulatively spend about two-thirds of a school year being taught by substitute teachers.
 The rate varies, though.
 In general, low-income students experience more teacher absences compared with their high-income peers.